boredazfcuk/docker-nginx/README.md

 subsonic_enabled: If this variable is present, NGINX will be configured to act as a reverse proxy to a boredazfcuk/subsonic container.

-nextcloud_enabled: If this variable is present, NGINX will be configured to server a boredazfcuk/nextcloud container.
+nextcloud_enabled: If this variable is present, NGINX will be configured to serve a boredazfcuk/nextcloud container.
 It will also require volumes mapping as per volumes section below

+proxyconfig_enabled: If this variable is present, NGINX will be configured to act as a reverse proxy to a boredazfcuk/proxyconfig container

+jellyfin_enabled: If this variable is present, NGINX will be configured to act as a reverse proxy to a boredazfcuk/jellyfin container

 ## VOLUME CONFIGURATION